 The audit log meta question is a question type that is only supported by using the KoBoCollect app.

 To add an audit meta question type to a form and view the finalized data, please follow the steps below:

-- In an XLSForm file, add 'audit' in the same fashion as you would any other meta questions.
-Then upload the file and deploy the form.
+1. In an XLSForm file, add 'audit' in the same fashion as you would any other meta questions.
+Then upload the form file to your project and deploy the form.

 2. Collect data using the KoBoCollect app and send the finalized forms back to the server.
 Collect saves the audit logs for each submission in a CSV file that are saved and uploaded to the server just as an attached photo would be.

 3. After the data has been submitted, open your project in the browser and go to DATA, then Downloads.
 Select Media Attachments (ZIP) as the export type and then click on New Export.
 Once the download is done pending, click on the file to download it to your computer.

 4. Once the ZIP file has been extracted and opened, click on the file labeled 'audit.csv' to view the audit logs.
 It's important to note that the CSV uses Unix Epoch time so the logs are recorded in milliseconds.

 5. Because timestamps are saved for each individual submission, you will probably need to copy the values into a new spreadsheet to do further analysis across all submissions (e.g. by enumerator or by question).
 Collating many different CSV files into can be done by many free tools or by writing a script.
 To read more detailed information regarding log structure and event types, please visit ODK's great documentation on Logging Enumerator Behavior.